SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 ## Environment Variables

-The `env.list` file contains a set of environment variables that the product name extractor requires in order to run.
+The `env.list` file contains a set of environment variables that the Product Name Extractor requires in order to run.
 All environment variables contain default values if they're not specified, but it is generally advisable to have them configured to fit your workspace.

 As stated previously, you can provide these variables when running the application with Docker via the `env.list` file.